Musicals101.com

 This handsome blonde baritone studied singing in Europe and played minor roles at the Metropolitan Opera before appearances on radio brought him to the attention of Hollywood.
 MGM co-starred him with soprano Jeanette MacDonald in Naughty Marrietta (1935), where their rendition of "Ah Sweet Mystery of Life" proved a sensation.
 The new duo eventually co-starred in eight screen musicals.
 In the popular Rose Marie (1936) and its "Indian Love Call" ("When I'm calling you-oo-oo-oo") provided the now classic image of Nelson as a stalwart Canadian Mountie wooing the ravishing Jeanette.
 While both Eddy and MacDonald had musical and dramatic limitations, their chemistry somehow made operatic emotions believable on screen.

 For all their on-screen passion, the two stars were just friends in real life – they socialized occasionally, and each sang at the other's wedding.
 Suggestions that they had an off-screen affair have been dismissed by most responsible sources.
 Their string of MGM hits included Maytime (1936), Sweethearts (1938) and The New Moon (1940).
 Eddy worked on numerous films with other co-stars.
 In Rosalie (1937), Eddy introduced Cole Porter's "In the Still of the Night," and sand the soaring title tune to dancer Eleanor Powell.
 His also starred in The Chocolate Soldier (1941), Phantom of the Opera (1943) and Knickerbocker Holiday (1944).
-After Northwest Outpost (1947) verified that Hollywood operetta was losing popularity, Eddy's remained busy in radio, television and nightclubs for the next twenty years.
-He collapsed during a 1967 concert and died soon afterward.
+After Northwest Outpost (1947) verified that Hollywood operetta was losing popularity, Eddy remained busy in radio, television and nightclubs for the next twenty years.
+He collapsed during a 1967 concert due to a cerebral hemorrhage and died soon afterward.

 Edwardes, George